 A: Yes.
 Initially, we started supporting schools that did not have proper classroom buildings or facilities.
 They were typically meeting in churches that weren’t designed to be schools and typically did not have separate classrooms in them.
 So, the first phase of our work was constructing classroom buildings.
 The good news is this phase is largely done.
 We now have seven finished classroom buildings (3 in Bodo, 2 in Bane, 2 in Bori) and St. Patrick’s had its own facilities before we started helping them.
 We periodically have maintenance work to do and there are upgrades we would like to make, but this phase of our work is mostly done, other than possibly trying to provide better facilities for Our Lady’s Nursery and Primary in K-Dere and, to a lesser extent (because their facilities are better), St. Bernard’s Nursery and Primary in Biara.

 Shortly after getting the kids into proper classrooms, we realized that we had hundreds of kids in schools that did not have toilets or drinking water.
 So, phase two of our work was water and sanitation.
 With the generous support of Safe Child Africa (previously Stepping Stones Nigeria) we were able to provide boreholes for safer or improved drinking water and boys, girls and teachers’ toilets at our schools in Bane, Bodo and Bori.
 St. Patrick’s again had its own water and sanitation system already in place.
+We were able to install a new borehole for safer or improved water at St. Bernard’s in 2024.
 Our Lady’s Nursery and Primary in K-Dere still lacks water and sanitation in its rented facilities.

 Now that we had kids in proper classrooms with toilets and safer drinking water, we decided it was time to invest more directly in the children themselves than in the facilities needed to support them.
 As such, the third phase of our work was health.
 We started a pilot health program for 100 children at our school in Bodo during the 2012-2013 school year.
 Over time, we have come to focus our health program on three main activities: 1) providing basic sickbays at our schools (done in Bane, Bodo, Bori and St. Patrick’s, almost done at St. Bernard’s); 2) providing mass immunizations (measles, polio, tetanus, typhoid, yellow fever for the older children and Vitamin A supplements); and 3) providing deworming treatment to keep our students worm-free.
 The mass immunizations and deworming treatment are now done at all six of the schools we currently support.

 In February 2017, we started the fourth phase of our work which is nutrition.
 We started a pilot nutrition program for 50 of the poorest or most vulnerable students at our school in Bodo.
 Our nutrition program is largely based around the three locally available and locally familiar ingredients of crayfish, soybeans and millet.
 Each 1 kg of “Ogi Soy Plus” contains 0.5 kg of soybeans, 0.2 kg of millet, and 0.3 kg of crayfish.
 In combination, those three ingredients check a lot of nutritional boxes.
-Our great hope, funds permitting, is to be able to expand this nutrition program first to all the students in Bodo and then, over time, to all the other schools we support.
+In 2020, in response to the sharp spike in children’s malnutrition caused by the COVID-19 pandemic, we extended our nutrition to all the students at our original school in Bodo + all the students at St. Bernard’s and Our Lady’s Nursery and Primary School.
+Our nutrition program continues to operate at all three schools in 2024 and hopefully long beyond that.

 Q: How many children are enrolled at these schools?

 A: Our enrollment ebbs and flows at each school.
-Based on 2018 and 2019 census headcounts, we currently support more than 1,450 nursery and primary school students across all six of our schools (Bane, Bodo, Bori, St. Patrick’s, Our Lady’s, St. Bernard’s).
+Based on 2023 census headcounts, we currently support more than 1,425 nursery and primary school students across all six of our schools (Bane, Bodo, Bori, St. Patrick’s, Our Lady’s, St. Bernard’s).
 This is probably a low figure as it only counts students who were in attendance on the day we visited.
 Anyone absent that day for any reason would not show up in these figures.
 Please click here for a more detailed breakdown on our enrollments.

 Q: What percentage of your students are girls?

-A: Based on 2018 and 2019 census headcounts, 50.45% of all nursery and primary school students across all six of our schools (Bane, Bodo, Bori, St. Patrick’s, Our Lady’s, St. Bernard’s) were girls and 49.55% were boys.
-Our percentage of girls’ enrollment ranged from a low of 39.10% in St. Bernard’s to a high of 55.43% in Bori.
-We strive consciously and deliberately to ensure that our enrollment is at least 50% girls.
+A: Based on 2023 census headcounts, 48.62% of all nursery and primary school students across all six of our schools (Bane, Bodo, Bori, St. Patrick’s, Our Lady’s, St. Bernard’s) were girls and 51.38% were boys.
+Our percentage of girls’ enrollment ranged from a low of 40.96% in Bodo to a high of 57.72% at Our Lady’s in K-Dere.
+We strive consciously and deliberately to ensure that our enrollment is around 50% girls.
 Please click here for a more detailed breakdown on our enrollments.

 Q: What is the age range of your students?